 Commercial roofing mainly comes in the form of flat roofs.
 However, the roof membrane underneath can come in a variety of styles and strengths.
 Here are some of the roof membrane parameters.
 The contractor will determine the best parameters, though it’s useful information to know the classifications that make up the membrane.

 Most installers mechanically secure membranes to the roof’s deck.
 Breaking strength assesses the membrane’s ability to stay intact when exposed to high winds and other strong forces.

-Tearing strength is similar to breaking strength.
-The former measures the required force to rip a membrane from the edges.
-Breaking strength, by contrast, measures the force that pulls at the opposite ends of the sheet in opposing directions.
+Tearing strength isn’t a whole lot different from breaking strength.
+The former measures the needed strength to rip a membrane from the edges.
+Breaking strength, on the other hand, assesses the force from pulling at the ends of the membrane in opposite directions.